HMCS Kootenay (DDE 258): Construction and career

-Kootenay, named for a river in British Columbia, was laid down on 21 August 1952 by Burrard Dry Dock Co.
-Ltd. at North Vancouver, British Columbia.
+Kootenay, named for a river in British Columbia, was laid down on 21 August 1952 by Burrard Dry Dock, North Vancouver, British Columbia.
 The ship was launched on 15 June 1954, the first of her class to do so.
 Kootenay was commissioned into the Royal Canadian Navy on 7 March 1959 at North Vancouver with the classification DDE 258.

 Kootenay transferred to the east coast following work ups.
 She was named the Senior Officer Ship of the escort for the royal yacht HMY Britannia which brought Queen Elizabeth II to and around Canada for a royal visit in 1959.
 Following workups she joined the Fifth Canadian Escort Squadron.
 In August 1960, the destroyer escort, along with sister ships Terra Nova, St. Croix and Gatineau, took part in the 500th anniversary of Prince Henry the Navigator's death off Lisbon.
 In March 1961, the destroyer escort was among the ships that took part in a combined naval exercise with the United States Navy off Nova Scotia.
 In January 1966, with the restructuring of the Royal Canadian Navy into Maritime Command, Kootenay was assigned to the First Canadian Escort Squadron.